Taming Multi-Domain, -Fidelity Data: Towards Foundation Models for Atomistic Scale Simulations: Results

-This ensures that the entire potential energy surface is appropriately rescaled.
-Together, ICEA and AEC yield a coherent PES alignment that preserves relative energy differences and chemical accuracy across heterogeneous datasets.
+where $\mathbf{\tilde{F}}_i^{[2]}$ is AEC-aligned forces.
+This ensures that the entire PES is appropriately rescaled.
+Together, ICEA and AEC yield a coherent PES alignment that preserves relative energy differences and accuracies across heterogeneous datasets.